chrisgundling/YoloLight/README.md

     ```

  ### Running stadalone (outside ROS) darkflow with `run.py`
-When running the `run.py` script, due to the difference in images that are read in from ROS, two changes within the code must be made.
+When performing a `python run.py`, due to the difference in images that are read in from ROS, two changes within the code must be made.

 On line 18-19 in `yolo_light/scripts/net/yolo/test.py` you must uncomment line 18 and comment line 19.